 Make the most of your LinkedIn accounts

-You’ve frontloaded the work and the hardest part is now over – you’ve set up both a personal and business LinkedIn account.
+You’ve tackled the majority of work, and the hardest part is now over.
+You’ve set up both a personal and business LinkedIn account.
 You’ve entered all the essential information about your professional life and details of the services your business offers.

 There are now 2 main things you’ll want to do to get the most out of your new accounts: